vlang/vsl/examples/plot_line_plot_with_areas/README.md

 # Example - plot_line_plot_with_areas 📘

-This example demonstrates the usage of the V Scientific Library for various purposes.
+This example demonstrates the usage of the V Scientific Library for creating a line plot with shaded areas.

 ## Instructions